Ventoux, Delas Frères, Rhône Valley 2018 £10.50

 From one of the Northern Rhône's most famous winemakers.
 Dark and opaque core but with bright ruby rim.
 Explosive aromas of black fruits of every description on the nose...blackberry, black cherry and brambles show themselves in layer after layer.
 There also savoury notes of olive and some spices.
 Despite the intensity, it is fresh on the nose and palate, with a wonderful silky texture to it.
 RKL

 Hudelot-Baillet is a rising star of Chambolle Musigny and their Hautes Côtes de Nuits is a wonderful introduction to a domaine of stunning premiers and grands crus.
-2017 is a very forward vintage and allows the fruit to show beautifully.
-Drink now and over the next 5 years.
+2018 is a concentrated vintage with firm tannins, but the fruit is exceptionally forward (let it breathe for an hour before serving).
+Drinking now and over the next five years.

 Mercurey 1er Cru 'Clos des Grands Voyens', Domaine Jeannin-Naltet 2018 £26.00